Skip to Content

 If plants are in your garden, the soil already contains large quantities of mycorrhizae.
 You may come across manufactured mycorrhizae, which claims to add fungi to your soil.

-Adding manufactured mycorrhizal fungi may seem like a quick fix, but it is not worth doing in most cases.
+Adding manufactured mycorrhizal fungi may seem like a quick fix, but it is not usually worth doing.

 Adding it to your soil is relatively pointless because most manufactured mycorrhizae comprise around three fungi types.